 each student.
 The cost of the permit is $50 per academic year.

-SGCEP Students receive their financial aid from South Georgia College (SGC).
+SGSCEP Students receive their financial aid from South Georgia State College (SGSC).

 The office may be reached by telephone at 229.333.5891.

-Students must be accepted to SGCEP before action can be taken on financial
+Students must be accepted to SGSCEP before action can be taken on financial

 aid.
 The student's financial need is determined through the use of the Free